Globe

 The Challenge:

-Translating ah-ha moments and learnings into new innovations is challenging, especially for a global company where leaders and teams are widely dispersed.
-So, our client brought us in to redesign their Leadership Development Program to build top talents’ leadership skills and grow their innovation competencies, tools, and mindsets within their day-to-day work as customer-facing leaders.
+Translating ah-ha moments and learning into new innovations is challenging, even for a Fortune 100 tech company.
+With globally dispersed teams, our client recognized a need to develop innovation leaders across the organization.
+So, they brought us in to redesign their Leadership Development Program with the goal of growing customer-facing leaders’ innovation competencies, tools, and mindsets within their day-to-day work.

 The Solution: